Skagerrak (power transmission system): Technical features

 The 240 km Skagerrak 1–3 scheme consists of a 113 km overhead line and a 127 km underwater cable.
 It has a capacity of 1,050 megawatts (MW).
-Both land parts in Denmark and in Norway uses overhead lines from the cable landing point to the converter stations.
+Both land parts in Denmark and in Norway use overhead lines from the cable landing point to the converter stations.
 The overhead lines in Denmark are set to be renovated in 2016 for increased lifespan.
 The towers were originally constructed for four poles, but were rebuilt for three conductors (three poles) when Skagerrak 3 was established.
-Near Aggersund HVDC Skagerrak crossed Aggersund strait overhead on 70 m towers with a 470 m span, but were later converted to underground cables.
+Near Aggersund HVDC Skagerrak crossed Aggersund strait overhead on 70 m towers with a 470 m span, but was later converted to underground cables.
 The pylons of this span were the tallest electricity pylons of an HVDC line in Europe.

 For such a long submarine cable, an AC transmission scheme would not be feasible since too much of the cable's capacity would be consumed by the capacitance of the cable itself, and the power systems in Norway and Jutland are not synchronous.

 The transmission has a loss rate of 4%.

 The waste heat of the transformers is enough to supply district heating economically for 1,000 homes in nearby towns, but taxes prevent that project.
 The adjacent Apple Datacenter (supplied in part by the Skagerrak cables via Tjele) was expected to work around the tax issue when supplying district heat to Viborg.